mmaciasja/sdkdite/REGION_STAT_MODIFIERS.md

 - Check that chat permissions are properly configured

 **Modifiers persisting after leaving region?**
-- Make sure both Enter and Exit scripts are configured
+- Make sure **both** Enter and Exit scripts are configured for the region
 - The Exit script must use `unsetFlag` to remove the modifiers
+- If you forget the Exit script, modifiers will remain on the token after leaving the region